TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/enablePagingOptions.md

 	</div>
 </pre>
 #####
-In Javascript in the knockout view model you should have the observable variable with the name equals the **options** setting value.
+In JavaScript in the knockout view model you should have the observable variable with the name equals the **options** setting value.
 You can change grid options dynamically after grid loading.
 In example below, the grid setting **enablePaging** can be changed using the function 'enablePaging'.